phpbrew/phpbrew/README.md

 The `ext enable` command allows you to create a config {current php base}/var/db/{extension name}.ini to enable the extension.

+### Configuring the php.ini for current php version

+Simply run:

+    phpbrew config

+You may specify the EDITOR environment variable to your favorite editor:

+    export EDITOR=vim
+    phpbrew config

 ## Upgrade phpbrew

 To upgrade phpbrew, you may simply run the `self-update` command,